 Ivacy VPN has different price ranges for the upgraded plan that allows 10 simultaneous device connections.
 We didn’t find any information about it on the website so we asked customer support about it.
 The employee didn’t give us many details, only saying that the yearly plan costs $71.88.

 All plans come with a 30-day money-back guarantee, which means you have a full month to test the service before making a decision.
 If during that time, you’re dissatisfied with the service, you’ll get a full refund.

 We were really impressed with Ivacy VPN’s various payment methods.
 The company supports credit cards like Visa, MasterCard, Discover, and American Express.
 It also allows purchases via PayPal, AliPay, and BitPay.
 But what really caught our eye is the multiple cryptocurrency support.
 That includes Bitcoin, Ethereum, and more.

-We asked Ivacy VPN is they offered a free trial for users, allowing you to test the product before committing to it.
+We asked Ivacy VPN if they offered a free trial for users, allowing you to test the product before committing to it.
 Apparently, they do as the customer support agent informed us.